 Ms. Pontikes is also highly active in her community.
 She serves on the Executive Committee of the Chicago Bar Association Alliance for Women, is on the board for the Chicago Alliance Against Sexual Exploitation, and is the Pro Bono Coordinator for the Chicago office.
 Through Chicago Bar Association Alliance for Women, Ms. Pontikes co-founded the mentoring circles program, the largest mentoring program for women attorneys in Chicago.
 She is also a lecturer in law at the University of Chicago, where she teaches a seminar entitled "Obscenity and Pop Culture," drawing on her experience as trial counsel for two groups of minor girls who brought civil suit based on allegations they were sexually exploited when featured in child pornography.

 In 2014, Ms. Pontikes was named an Illinois Super Lawyer.
-In 2012 and 2013, Ms. Pontikes was named an Illinois Rising Star, an honor reserved for approximately 2% of Illinois lawyers.
-In 2013, she was named an Illinois Leading Lawyer, and was noted as being among the 25 youngest lawyers to receive the award.
-Also in 2013, Ms. Pontikes was selected by the Chicago Daily Law Bulletin from over 1,300 nominees as one of the "40 Illinois Attorneys Under Forty to Watch."
+In 2012 and 2013, Ms. Pontikes was named an Illinois Rising Star, an honor reserved for approximately 2 percent of Illinois lawyers.
+In 2013, Ms. Pontikes was selected by the Chicago Daily Law Bulletin from over 1,300 nominees as one of the "40 Illinois Attorneys Under Forty to Watch."
+In 2013 she was also named an Illinois Leading Lawyer and noted as being among the 25 youngest lawyers to receive her award.

 Ms. Pontikes is a 2001 graduate of the University of Chicago Law School and an honors graduate of Wesleyan University, where she was elected Phi Beta Kappa.

 - Counsels compounding pharmacies specializing in both human and veterinary health on compliance with various state and federal laws including the DQSA-CQA.

 - Trial counsel for a compounding pharmacy in various disputes before state boards of pharmacy.